erdzeichen/KiMoPack/docs/source/Fitting.rst

 Error Estimation
 ----------------

 Estimating errors correctly is based on estimating the validity of the full set of optimized parameter for this we use the F-statistics of the single or combined datasets to define a cutoff value.
 At the cutoff value the combined Chi^2 is so much larger than the minimum Chi^2 that this can not be explained statistically anymore.
-Practically this corresponds to making the "Null hypothesis" that all parameters are zero and if the difference of Chi^2 is statistically significant, the coefficients improve the fit the f-statistics compares the number of
+Practically this corresponds to making the "Null hypothesis" that all parameters are zero and if the difference of Chi^2 is statistically significant, the coefficients improve the fit

+the f-statistics compares the number of

-"fitted parameter"=number of species*number of spectral points + number of kinetic parameter "free points"=number of datasets*number of spectral points*number of time points - fitted parameter within the target quality, meaning, what fraction do my variances need to have, so that I'm 100% * target_quality sure that they are different from zero
+"fitted parameter"=number of species*number of spectral points + number of kinetic parameter "free points"=number of datasets*number of spectral points*number of time points - fitted parameter

+within the target quality, meaning, what fraction do my variances need to have, so that I'm 100% * target_quality sure that they are different from zero
 This is done in the function :meth:`plot_func.s2_vs_smin2`.
-The confidence level then defines the cutoff value.
+In this function we use the scipy function

+"f_stat"=scipy.stats.f.ppf(q = target_quality, dfn = fitted_parameter, dfd = Free_points) to calculate a scaling factor:

+"cut_off_factor"=1+(fitted_parameter*f_stat/Free_points)

+The minimum chi^2 multiplied with this scaling factor gives the targeted cutoff at the desired confidence level:

+"target_chi_2"=chi_2*cut_off_factor

 For each (varied) parameter a separate optimization is performed, that attempts to find the upper and lower bound at which the total error of the re-optimized globally fitted results reaches the by F-statistics defined confidence bound.
 Careful, this option might run for very long time.
-Meaning that it typically takes 50 optimization per variable parameter (hard coded limit 200) The confidence level is to be understood that it defines the e.g. 0.65 * 100% area that the parameter with this set of values is within this bounds.
+Meaning that it typically takes 50 optimization per variable parameter (hard coded limit 200)
+The confidence level is to be understood that it defines the e.g. 0.65 * 100% area that the parameter with this set of values is within this bounds.

 Iterative Fitting
 ------------------